 Fragrant oils have been used for thousands of years to lubricate the skin, purify air, and repel insects.
 Ancient Egyptians used fragrant oils for bathing and massage.
-Plant fragrances were given to patients with bubonic plague in ancient Roman, Greek and Medieval times.
 Essential oils of plants have been used medicinally through application directly to the skin (usually diluted), as a part of massage, added to bathwater, via steam inhalation, or in mouthwashes.

 There is no formal training or licensing procedure for aromatherapists in the United States.
 This technique is offered by a wide range of practitioners with licenses in other fields, including massage therapists, chiropractors, and other therapists.

 Aromatherapy massage, bergamot, Cananga odorata, chamomile, Citrus aurantium, clary sage, essential oils, geranium, grapefruit, inhalation, inunction, lavender, lavender vera, Lavendula officinalis, lemon balm, Melaleuca alternifolia, mandarin, massage therapy, meditation, Melissa officinalis, myrrh, neroli, orange, peppermint, relaxation therapy, Roman chamomile, rose, sandalwood, Santalum album, sweet orange, tea tree, vetivert, ylang ylang oil.